Peugeot Quasar: Specifications

-The Quasar retained the mid-mounted twin-turbo inline-four engine from the 205 T16, tuned to produced 600 horsepower and 360 pound-feet of torque.
+The Quasar retained the mid-mounted twin-turbo inline-four engine from the 205 T16, tuned to produce 600 horsepower and 360 pound-feet of torque.
 It featured turbofan-styled wheels which would later be applied to the SV24 sport trim level of the 605, and sported Michelin MXX 255/50 R16 tires, then one of the most advanced compounds available.
 Like on the T16, the suspension was very similar in design to that of Formula One cars, and various components were made of kevlar or carbon fibre for weight reduction.
-The 60/40 Ferguson AWD system, like in the 205 T16, was permanently active.
+The 40/60 Ferguson AWD system, with limited slip differentials at both axles, like in the 205 T16, was permanently active.